ceebios/d4g-season-10/README.md

 ### Backend
 If you want to work on the back end (Data science pack - Python, Pytorch, HuggingFace, FastAPI) this is the place for you.

-* I'd recommend creating a new virtual environemnt and installing the dependencies there manually (see requirements.in).
-I haven't created a proper 'requirements.txt' file as Pytorch installation in particular can vary depending on whether you have a GPU, you use Windows/Linux or Mac or use Conda instead if Pip for package dependencies.
+* We'd recommend creating a new virtual environemnt and installing the dependencies there manually (see requirements.in).
+There is no proper 'requirements.txt' file as Pytorch installation in particular can vary depending on whether you have a GPU, you use Windows/Linux or Mac or use Conda instead if Pip for package dependencies.

-* Please do not check in Jupyter Notebooks to Git - they can be very tricky to verions control.
+* Please do not try to commit Jupyter Notebooks to Git - they can be very tricky to verions control.
 Instead you can include links to Notebooks and share the notebooks natively through Colab for example.
+To keep track we can list all notebooks in the provided Google sheet.
+    - Note: you can still put your notebooks in a /notebooks folder inside git, which as it has been added to the ignores in .gitignore

 * If you work with scripts rather than notebooks - you can check those in the Scripts folder